djcustard/GestureGAN/README.md

 - Trigger: A sound which is heard after a summation of energy has peaked above a threshold.
 This causes a sudden change of state.

 - Trigger Continous: Energy is applied to the acoustic body.
-This produces and initial peak and either the energy still moves within the body, or their are smaller amounts of energy still being applied to the body.
+This produces an initial peak and either the energy still moves within the body, or their are smaller amounts of energy still being applied to the body.

-- Continous Variation: A stream of energy which varies in intensity.
+- Continous Variation: A stream of energy which varies in intensity from the listeners perspective.

 - Repetitious Variation: A sound which is held or continously loops.